SSCT-Lab/DisMutationTool/README.md

 - Java 8 or higher
 - Apache Maven/Ant/Gradle, depends on target system requirements
 - Existing distributed system code and test suite for testing
-- (optional) Docker if you want to run test suites in parallel in docker mode

 ### Installation